-According to the American Cancer Society, there will be more than 76,000 new cases of melanoma projected for 2016.
-The incidences of melanoma have increased over the last 30 years.
-For those using indoor tanning methods, the chances of developing this disease are further increased.
+According to the American Cancer Society, there will be more than 87,000 new cases of melanoma projected for 2017.
+Up from an estimated 76,000 cases in 2016.

 The National Cancer Institute defines a number of risk factors for developing melanoma, including: unusual moles; excessive exposure to natural sunlight or artificial ultraviolet light; family or personal history of the disease; having a fair complexion; and being older than 20 years of age.

 This type travels along the top layer of the skin for a fairly long time before penetrating more deeply.